adjmel/ft_transcendence/README.md

 # Transcendence

 ## Overview
-**Transcendence**, a web-based multiplayer Pong game designed for real-time competition!
+**Transcendence** is a web-based multiplayer Pong game designed for real-time competition!
 This project provides an engaging user interface and seamless gameplay for you and your friends.
 The website offers various modules and features that enhance the traditional Pong experience.

 ## Features
 ### Core Features